 How large companies are coming out of their comfort zone to fish out the best startup innovators

-Corporate and startup connection
+The Corporate and Startup connection

 For example, a well-established corporation is facing a problem in a particular area of their business.
 Somewhere out there, a startup is offering a niche solution to that particular problem.
 Now, the corporation has found a solution to their problem through this startup.
-A connection is established and a successful collaboration leads both parties to a mutual benefit.
+A connection is established, and a successful collaboration leads both parties to a mutual benefit.

 Here are some of the ways how startups and large companies connect.
 They are strategic in nature, and the momentum of this type of alliance has greatly increased over the recent years.